Finding the Other Side To Shed Antlers

 Finding a match set of sheds can be a difficult task to say the least.
 Bucks can be one sided for multiple days allowing them to drop their antlers literally miles apart.
 However, the majority of bucks if left undisturbed, will stay within a distinguished late season pattern as long as cover and a quality food source persist throughout winter.
 That being said, most deer will not shed their antlers side by side, rather they will drop their antlers some distance from each other.
 Once you have found one side of a particular buck, the next challenge finding the other side.
 I’ve compiled a short list of tactics I use to try and find match sets of antlers here in the Midwest.

 Where to Look for the Other Shed Antler

-First thing first, when you find the first shed antler, take a step back and evaluate what the buck was doing at that time and why he would be there in the first place.
-Basically you can narrow it down to a few different locations in late winter; bedding, food source, or traveling from bed to food.
+After you find the first shed antler, take a step back and evaluate what the buck was doing at that time and why he would be there in the first place.
+Basically, you can narrow it down to a few different locations in late winter; bedding, food source, or traveling from bed to food.

 Shed in a Bed?
 Search the Surrounding Cover…

 If I find the first shed in bedding cover, or in an actual bed, I’ll start by taking note in which way the bed was facing, this can lend you an important clue for why and when the buck was there.
 For instance, if the bed is laying from West to East on a southern exposure, it probably means that that buck was bedding there during the daylight soaking up the extra sunlight.
 Be sure to scour the surrounding area as bucks will tend to get up and browse throughout the day on woody vegetation nearby and will often knock the other side off while browsing.
 If I’m unsuccessful at finding the other side nearby in surrounding cover, I’ll focus the next part of search to the closest food source.
 In the Midwest this typically means some type of agricultural field or food plot.